ContentLEAD/Brafton-Sitefinity-6-Importer/README.md

 Once you have setup image handling, go back to the "Feeds and Notifications" page, go to Actions and click "Run."
 Give it a moment and the articles and images should import.
 You can see the published articles under "Content" --> "News".
 When you turn on the importer or upload from archives, images should now download into the Brafton image album and the image path should be stored in the database.

+#### Automating the Importer ####

+To set articles to import automatically, simply go to "Feeds and Notifications" -> "Content to Include" -> Click Change next to "Brafton News Pipe" -> Set the "Schedule publication updates interval".
+We recommend either hourly or daily.

 #### Uploading Archives ####